Introduction to Supervised Learning

 Below are some of the advantages of supervised machine learning models:

-- Supervised learning produces outputs using previous experience and also allows you to collect data.
+- It produces outputs using previous experience and also allows you to collect data.

-- Supervised machine learning algorithms can be used for implementing a number of real-world problems.
+- Supervised machine learning algorithms can be used for implementing several real-world problems.

 Disadvantages

-- The effort of training supervised machine learning models may take a lot of time if the dataset is bigger.
+- Training supervised machine learning models may take longer if the dataset is bigger.

 - The classification of big data sometimes poses a bigger challenge.

-- One may have to deal with the problems of overfitting.
+- One may have to deal with the problem of overfitting.

-- We need lots of good examples if we want the model to perform well while we are training the classifier.
+- We need many good examples if we want the model to perform well while training the classifier.

 Good Practices while Building Learning Models

-- Before building any good machine learning model, the process of preprocessing of data must be performed.
+- Before making any good machine learning model, the process of preprocessing data must be performed.

-- One must decide the algorithm which should be best suited for a given problem.
+- We must decide the algorithm that would be best suited for a given problem.

-- We need to decide what type of data will be used for the training set.
+- We must decide what data type will be used for the training set.

 - Needs to decide on the structure of the algorithm and function.